LLNL/merlin/docs/source/modules/introduction.rst

 This tutorial will show you how to:

+* :doc:`Install Merlin<./installation/installation>`
-1. Install Merlin and test that it works correctly
+  and test that it works correctly
+* :doc:`Build a basic workflow<./hello_world/hello_world>`
-2. Build a basic workflow and scale it up, introducing you to Merlin's syntax and how it differs from maestro.
+  and scale it up, introducing you to
+  Merlin's syntax and how it differs from maestro.
-3. Run a "real" physics simulation based workflow, with post-processing of results, visualization and machine learning.
+* :doc:`Run a "real" physics simulation<./run_simulation/run_simulation>`
+  based workflow, with post-processing of results, visualization and machine learning.
+* :doc:`Use Merlin's advanced features<./advanced_topics/advanced_topics>`
-4. Use some of Merlin's advanced features to do things like interface with batch systems, distribute a workflow across machines and dynamically add new samples to a running workflow.
+  to do things like interface with batch systems, distribute a workflow across machines and dynamically add new samples to a running workflow.
+* :doc:`Contribute to Merlin<./contribute>`,
-5. Contribute to Merlin, through code enhancements and bug reports.
+  through code enhancements and bug reports.
+* :doc:`Port your own application<./port_your_application>`,
-6. Get started porting your own application, with tips and tricks for building and scaling up workflows.
+  with tips and tricks for building and scaling up workflows.

 .. rubric:: Footnotes

+.. [*] The flux and slurm interfaces used by Merlin differ
+       from the versions bundled with maestro to decouple job launching from batch submission.
 .. [*] Technically Merlin creates celery tasks that will break up the graph into
        subsequent tasks (tasks to create tasks).
 This improves scalability with parallel task creation.